MBall0u/atlas-printf/README.md

+## Atlas-printf

-# atlas-printf
+# Synopsis

-This repository is a shared repository and is going to be used for the printf project in T1
+This is a simple version of the printf function found in the standard library of the C programming language.
+Available Conversion specifiers: